Co-Cathedral of Santa Maria Assunta (Giovinazzo): The tombstones

 From the left nave you go down into the crypt, the oldest part of the cathedral.
 It is made up of 10 bare columns and 12 pillars protruding from the perimeter walls.
 Tombstones are present in the walls and floor; among these that of the young Antonio Sindolfi of 1386.

-There is also a tomb of a knight, one Enrico Zurolo (or Zurlo), belonging to the noble Zurolo family of the same name.
+There is also a tomb of a knight, one Enrico Zurolo (or Enrico Zurlo), belonging to the noble Zurolo family of the same name.
 On the Terragna tombstone we read: D.O.M. | HENRICO ZVRVLO FORMER CAPYTIORVM PARTENOPEA | FAMILIA QUEM PRAETER | NOBILISSISSI GENERIS VETVSTATEM FIDES | COSTANTIA VITA INTEGRITAS DECORARVNT | NI.
 ANT.
 I.V.D.
 ET ABBAS HIERON | FILII PIESS PATRI OPT.
 PP. MDXLII VIX AN.
 LXIII | VSQUE AD DIEM NOVISSIMVM.

 Restorations

 On 24 July 2022, the chapel of the crucifix was reopened to the public after a Eucharistic celebration and the works of art were also relocated to their main places in the minor altar.

-From February 2023 until mid-June 2024, important restoration works on the attic of the co-cathedral were initiated, using the 8 x 1000 funds intended for the Roman Catholic Church.
+From February 2023 until mid-June 2024, important restoration works on the attic of the co-cathedral were initiated, using the 8x1000 (see eight per thousand) funds intended for the Roman Catholic Church.